ruuda/musium/docs/tagging.md

 ## Tags

-Mindec reads metadata from the following tags.
+Musium reads metadata from the following tags.
 Unless specified otherwise, all tags are mandatory.

  * `discnumber`: Disc number, a non-negative integer less than 256.